-- a) For the work itself, 70 years after the death of the composer or writer: - b) For the performance, 30 years after the performance/recording.
-Except in such cases, rights have to be paid to the right owners whenever a music (recording) is played outside of the "family circle" ("public performance").
+- a) For the work itself, 70 years after the death of the composer or writer; - b) For the performance, 30 years after the performance/recording.
+Except in such cases, rights fees have to be paid to the rights owners whenever a music (recording) is played outside of the "family circle" (ie in a public performance).